kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ```

-#### Remarks on Interceptors
+#### Remarks on Responders

-- Other interceptors should insert themselves into the `.spec.evictionResponders` according to
+- Other responders should insert themselves into the `.spec.evictionResponders` according to
   their own needs.
-Lower index interceptors are selected first by the eviction request controller.
+Lower index responders are selected first by the eviction request controller.
-- The number of the interceptors is limited to 15 for the Pod and for the EvictionRequest.
+- The number of the responders is limited to 15 for the Pod and for the EvictionRequest.
 If there
-  is a need for a larger number of interceptors, the current use case should be re-evaluated.
+  is a need for a larger number of responders, the current use case should be re-evaluated.
-  Limiting the number of interceptors ensures that the EvictionRequest cannot be blocked
+  Limiting the number of responders ensures that the EvictionRequest cannot be blocked
-  indefinitely by setting an abnormally large number of these interceptors on a pod.
+  indefinitely by setting an abnormally large number of these responders on a pod.
-- To prevent misuse, we will maintain a list of allowed `*.k8s.io` interceptor names.
+- To prevent misuse, we will maintain a list of allowed `*.k8s.io` responder names.
 And reject
   any names with `k8s.io` suffix outside the main Kubernetes project on admission.